 \subsection{Acknowledgements}

 We would like to thank Ashay Burungale, Shinichi Kobayashi, and Romyar Sharifi for useful exchanges related to this work.
-During the preparation of this paper, F.C. was supported by the NSF grants DMS-1946136 and DMS-2101458; G.G. was partially supported by the postdoctoral fellowship of the Fondation Sciences Math\'{e}matiques de Paris; C.S. was partially supported by the Simons Investigator Grant \#376203 from the Simons Foundation and by the NSF grant DMS-1901985.
+We also thank the referees for their useful comments and suggestions.
+During the preparation of this paper, F.C. was supported by the NSF grants DMS-2101458 and DMS-2401321; G.G. was partially supported by the postdoctoral fellowship of the Fondation Sciences Math\'{e}matiques de Paris; C.S. was partially supported by the Simons Investigator Grant \#376203 from the Simons Foundation and by the NSF grant DMS-1901985.